 4. Haemoptysis (coughing up blood):

-The trachea (windpipe) is next most commonly involved and invasion of this can lead to bleeding
+The trachea (windpipe) is the next most commonly invaded structure and invasion of this can lead to bleeding

 5. Stridor (noisy breathing) and shortness of breath:

 6. Dysphagia (difficulty swallowing):

 Invasion of the oesophagus can lead to increasing difficulty swallowing.
 This is relatively uncommon and usually the muscle of the oesophagus is involved and not the mucosal lining

 A patient with a strong family history of thyroid malignancy and a nodule has a higher risk of thyroid cancer.
 Particularly in medullary thyroid cancer.
 This is far less of an issue in papillary cancer unless there are 3 first degree relatives in a family with the diagnosis